hrobarikt/kb-search/README.md

-knowledge-search
+kb-search
 ===============================================

-Component Authors, provide some documentation for your users here!
+Component for searching KB articles built according to the (TechNow Episode 78)[https://youtu.be/CdFnaYehZPQ]